zekele-win/svelte-demo/README.md

 # svelt-demo
-A Svelte demo project focused on environment configuration.
+A svelte demo project focused on environment configuration.